ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-ground-control-station.rst

 -  Remember how artificial horizons work: when the aircraft tilts to the right, the horizon tilts to the left.
 (Just tilt your head and you'll see what I mean).
 This is normal!
 Please don't tell us it's reversed ;-)
--  For Plane status, the output meaning is as follows:

-   -  "WPDist" : Distance to next waypoint in meters
-   -  "Bearing ERR": How far your UAV is from the perfect line to the next waypoint
-   -  "Alt ERR": How far your UAV is from the target altitude
-   -  "WP": Next waypoint to hit
-   -  "Mode": Current autopilot mode.

--  "Plane output" means the autopilot's outputs on the first four channels
 -  You can issues mode changes and other action commands in the air with the Mission Planner and other GCSs, but note that you must be under autopilot control for them to take effect.
 When your RC toggle switch